 Interseminars Faculty Proposals

-Tenure-stream faculty in the humanities and arts, have you ever wanted to:
+Tenure-stream faculty in the humanities and arts, what would you do with the opportunity to:

-team teach an interdisciplinary graduate seminar with other faculty?
+- team teach an interdisciplinary graduate seminar with faculty from other departments and fields?

 - collaborate with other faculty and graduate students on a conference, exhibition, or public performance in your research area?

-Responding to the challenges of sustaining interdisciplinary research and teaching in the arts and humanities, the Interseminars initiative provides funding and administrative infrastructure for collaborative teaching, sustained interdisciplinary inquiry, and public- and community-facing research in the humanities and arts.
-It aims to build communities of inquiry around emerging research directions and to promote the value of heterogeneity and access in graduate education in the humanities and arts.
+The Interseminars Initiative provides funding and administrative infrastructure for collaborative teaching, extended interdisciplinary inquiry, and public- and community-facing research in the humanities and arts.
+This initiative aims to build communities of inquiry around emerging research directions and to promote the value of heterogeneity and access in graduate education in the humanities and arts.
 The Interseminars initiative encourages projects that center students from populations historically underrepresented in graduate education and that advance diverse ideas, perspectives, and experiences.

-Each year from 2022–2025, Interseminars will fund an 18-month interdisciplinary project that will provide course releases and summer funding for 2–3 faculty coordinators, up to eight graduate fellowships, and programming funds for a public- and/or community-facing culminating event (such as a conference, exhibit, or performance).
+In its third and final round, Interseminars will fund an 18-month interdisciplinary project that will provide course releases and summer funding for 2-3 faculty coordinators, up to eight graduate fellowships, and programming funds for a public- and/or community-facing culminating event (such as a conference, exhibit, or performance).
+We invite proposals for projects that will take place from fall 2024 to fall 2025.

 Interseminars Informal Faculty Collaborator Network